 Dr Hulda Sveinsdottir

-Hulda was appointed Director of Planning in October 2015 and heads the University Planning Office within Professional Services.
-The Planning team is responsible for managing the University’s strategic planning process, the production and administration of management information, risk management, business continuity management and the development and management of strategic institutional initiatives.
+Hulda was appointed Director of Planning in October 2015 and heads the Directorate of Planning within Professional Services.
+The Planning team has oversight of the Strategic Plan and is responsible for managing the University’s strategic planning process, external and internal performance monitoring, the development of the Outcome Agreement with the Scottish Funding Council, the production and administration of management information, risk management, and the development and management of strategic institutional initiatives.